mloef/CodeSignal_Practice_Industry_Coding_Framework/practice_assessments/todo_list_manager/level3.md

 Delete a task using its integer ID.

 **Expected Behavior**
-1. If no task exists for `task_id`, return:
+1. If no task exists for `task_id`, raise a `KeyError` with the message:
    ```
-   error: task not found
+   "Task not found"
    ```
 2. Otherwise, remove that task and return:
    ```